Military parade: Finland

+The brigade level-units its may organise local, smaller parades to celebrate particular events.
+On the day of swearing their military oath, Finnish conscripts graduating their basic training typically march in a small parade within their garrison or in a local town or village.

+Regardless of the parade size, the Finnish military parade consists of the inspection of the troops, a moment of worship and the pass in review.
+In the inspection, the senior officer who receiver the parade formally walks past the assembled troops and deliveres an address to them.
+All troops, including motorised units, are usually dismounted for the inspction.
+This is followed by a sermon given by a military chaplain, concluded by an anthem sung by the troops.
+After this, the troops pass in review, marching at a pace of 120 steps per minute, units either in three or four files and vehicles in a single column.

 France

 The annual military parade in the French capital of Paris is held on July 14 during the Bastille Day holiday.
 It is currently the oldest and largest military parade on the European continent.
 It is held on the Champs-Élysées and passes from l'Arc de Triomphe to Place de la Concorde.
 Bastille Day parades are also held in smaller garrison towns such as Toulon and Belfort.
-The 1st Infantry Regiment of the French Republican Guard regularly performs ceremonial marchpasts in is role as the guard of honour for the President of the French Republic.
-Like the British, many French units have the ability to march in quick time, while only one - the French Foreign Legion - marches uniquely in slow time, while another unit of the armed forces marches in very quick time and that is of the Army's Chasseurs, especially its Chasseurs alpins.
+The 1st Infantry Regiment of the French Republican Guard regularly performs ceremonial marchpasts in is role as the guard of honour for the president of the French Republic.
+Like the British, many French units have the ability to march in quick time, while only one – the French Foreign Legion – marches uniquely in slow time, while another unit of the armed forces marches in very quick time and that is of the Army's Chasseurs, especially its Chasseurs alpins.

 In addition to the Armed Forces (including the National Guard) and the occasional participation of its veterans, the following take part in the national parade: